Problem 1:

 Solution:

-For the above error traces, check the below command to verify the GLIBC in your Linux server:
+For the above error traces, execute the below command to verify the GLIBC in your Linux server:

 $ldd --version

-If the above command output returns GNU LIBC < 2.9, then upgrade the GLIBC in your machine and try installing the Applications Manager once again.
-For more information on upgrading GLIBC, refer here.
+If the above command output returns GNU LIBC < 2.9, then upgrade the GLIBC in your machine and try installing Applications Manager once again.
+For more information about upgrading GLIBC, click here.